Xai666h05T/scanner/crawl/README.txt

 - others.ini
 - readme.txt

-The first three files are mendetory for the RED HAWK scanner.
+The first three files are mendetory for the Xai666h05T scanner.
 These files have the list of files and directories which the scanner uses for crawling.

 [ U S A G E   &   W A R N I N G S ]